raposamillar/professional-readme-generator/README.md

   <a href="https://github.com/raposamillar/portfolio-generator">Sample README File</a>

   ## Installation
   </br>1.
 Install Node.js in the root directory of your local machine.
 LTS version recommended. (https://nodejs.org)</br>2.
 Download or clone the files in this repo.</br>3.
-Install the npm inquirer package, version 8.2.4.
-At the command line run: npm i inquirer@8.2.4
+Install npm i inquirer@8.2.4

   ## Usage
-  To invoke the application from the command line run: node index
+  Invoke the application from the command line with: node index

   ## Contributing
   Developers who have ideas for improvement may fork this project and submit pull requests for review.